Board of Directors

 Sean Estrada is Head of Industry Security Engagement, where he is responsible for driving Amazon’s engagement with security standards organizations and alliances.
 As a member of the Information Security team, he is an internal subject matter expert and leader in payment security risk and controls, and security’s liaison to legal and public policy teams across Amazon.
 Prior to joining Amazon, he worked for American Express as a founding member of the PCI Security Standards Council, advocating for a risk-based approach to securing payments.
 Sean holds a Bachelor’s Degree in Accounting Information Systems from the University of Southern California, and is a certified information systems security professional (CISSP) and certified information systems auditor (CISA).

-Head of Consulting & Industry Relations, Banking and Payment Services, Thales
+Head of Consulting & Industry Relations, Banking & Payment Services, Thales

 Distinguished Engineer, Executive Director of Software & Systems Security, Lenovo